Information for Solicitors

 Selling a property bought through Right to Buy within 10 years of the purchase date

 If you bought your property within the past 5 years you will be required to pay back a portion of the discount you received.
 You will need to contact our Legal Department to arrange this.

 All properties (freehold and leasehold) sold under Right To Buy since 18 January 2005 contain a covenant which compels the owner to offer the property back to the council if they want to sell the property within ten years of purchasing the property under Right to Buy.
 This is known as the Right of First Refusal and was introduced by the Housing Act 2004.
 The Housing (Right of First Refusal) (England) Regulations 2005 set out the procedures for owners to follow in offering their properties back to the Council.
 The Council must also observe these procedures when accepting such offers.

-Whilst the owner must offer the council the Right of First Refusal, there is nothing that compels the Council to buy back properties offered in this way.
-However the Council will always consider whether or not to buy back a property, looking at the following criteria;
+Whilst the owner must offer the council the Right of First Refusal, the council is not compelled to buy back properties offered in this way.
+The Council will consider whether to buy back the property, looking at the following criteria.

 - Whether capital funds are available